hyperdevs-team/mini-kotlin/README.md

 ### Example
-Given the example Stores and Actions explained before, the workflow will be:
+Given the example Stores and Actions explained before, the workflow would be:

 - View dispatches `LoginAction`.
 - Store changes his `LoginTask` status to running and call though his SessionController which will do all the async work to log in the given user.